 However, in the right-wing Law and Justice party (PiS) the Tusk government faced a large and relentlessly hostile opposition backed by the President Lech Kaczyński.
 Given his close links with Law and Justice - Mr Kaczyński's twin brother, Jarosław, was the party's leader and prime minister in the previous government - the President soon emerged as a natural focus for opposition to the new government.
 The fact that Mr Tusk's ultimate political ambition was to replace Mr Kaczyński after the next presidential election, scheduled for autumn 2010, was a further source of tensions between the government and head of state.
-As a result, frequent clashes between the two main state organs became an ongoing feature of the political scene, with Mr Kaczyński using the various instruments at this disposal to hamper the new administration; particularly his legislative veto, which the government lacked the 60% parliamentary majority required to over-turn.
-However, the government and Mr Tusk generally proved much more adapt at public relations than Mr Kaczynski, who damaged his public standing severely by coming across as a 'partisan president'.
+As a result, frequent clashes between the two main state organs became an ongoing feature of the political scene, with Mr Kaczyński using the various instruments at this disposal to hamper the new administration; particularly his legislative veto, which the government and Mr Tusk generally proved much more adapt at public relations than Mr Kaczynski, who damaged his public standing severely by coming across as a 'partisan president'.